thoughtspot/thoughtspot.github.io/_admin/ts-cloud/authentication-integration.md

 Complete your configuration of the IdP using the IdP’s SAML documentation.
 Upload or copy the contents of the `spring_saml_metadata.xml` to your IdP server.
 This file contains the public key you need if you want to encrypt your SAML assertions.
 If you did not download the `spring_saml_metadata.xml` file, navigate to `https://<your_ThoughtSpot_hostname-or-IP>/callosum/v1/saml/metadata/`.
 The file automatically downloads.

 {% include note.html content="When configuring SAML 2.0, make sure you map the SAML user attributes and subjects to appropriate fields.
 This allows the ThoughtSpot system to automatically pick up certain attributes and subjects, such as a user's email address, display name, and username.
 Map the username attribute value in your IDP (<code>userPrincipalName</code> in Okta, for example) to <code>NameId</code>, map the email attribute value to <code>mail</code>, and map the display name subject value to <code>displayName</code>.
 It is <strong>mandatory</strong> to fill out the mail field.
 If your company cannot meet this requirement, contact ThoughtSpot Support.
 If your IdP does not allow you to import the IdP metadata XML file, you must map these values manually." %}

+## SAML group mapping
+You can map your SAML groups from your IDP to your ThoughtSpot groups.
+This means that you do not have to manually recreate your groups in ThoughtSpot, if they are already present in your IDP.
+Refer to [Configure SAML group mapping]({{ site.baseurl }}/admin/ts-cloud/saml-group-mapping.html).